salar13684-lgtm/business-analytics-internship-projects-auspify/Task-01-Netflix-Portfolio-Analysis/README.md

-# 🎬 Netflix Content Portfolio Analysis Dashboard
+# 🎬 Netflix Content Analysis Dashboard

 > An interactive Business Analytics dashboard developed as part of my **Business Analytics Internship at Auspify Technologies**.
 This project analyzes Netflix's content portfolio to uncover business insights through KPI reporting, executive dashboards, data visualization, and interactive analytics.
 For the live dashbaord test click on the below button
 >